 As a promotion, it was successful.
 For once, Leyland had stolen the initiative.
 Ford, General Motors and Chrysler were forced on to the defensive.

-‘It crystallised everything we have been trying to do for the last 18 months,’ the managing director Peter North said.
+‘It crystallised everything we have been trying to do for the last 18 months,’ the Managing Director Peter North said.
 ‘When the idea first came up of a promotion based on the fact that we were building better cars, could afford to back them better, and to produce a simple warranty statement, we realised that here was a way to recognise consumer demands for better cars and to overcome a credibility gap all at once.’

 The first hurdle was the product but now rationalisation and better design has produced a range of cars, some still to be introduced, which could set the company on its feet again.
-The P.76 is the group’s challenge in the six and eight cylinder market, still a major one in Australia in spite of a trend towards smaller cars, and one in which Leyland has been very weak.
+The P76 is the group’s challenger in the six and eight cylinder market, still a major one in Australia in spite of a trend towards smaller cars, and one in which Leyland has been very weak.

 But resolution of the product problem was not enough.
 The real changes necessary were in the style of management.
-Starting from the top, North, a former Ford and McKinsey man, has switched much of the discussion and some decision-making emphasis away from the non-executive Board to an executive ‘ management committee which meets regularly, and at which new projects and ideas are brought up and have to be justified.
+Starting from the top, North, a former Ford and McKinsey man, has switched much of the discussion and some decision-making emphasis away from the non-executive Board to an Executive Management Committee which meets regularly, and at which new projects and ideas are brought up and have to be justified.

 Thus in naming one of the new cars, the marketing people’s advice was rejected by colleagues and they had to rethink the whole marketing concept until reaching a conclusion satisfactory to all.
 Further, some lines of emphasis have been changed.

 Management services is a prime example.
-In the pre-North days, the department comprised a small group of computer men reported to the finance department.
+In the pre-North days, the department comprised a small group of computer men who reported to the finance department.
 Their job was to use computers for normal systems, payroll work and information on part, accessory availability and warranty claim analysis.

 Its function is now one of providing corporate systems from the point at which a pencil is raised to begin the information process right through until, say, the delivery of an order.
 It has evolved a programme that can track any individual car order down to its place in the factory, and project its delivery schedule.
 This is important in the light of Leyland’s change to a system of producing cars as ordered rather than mass manufacture of vehicles and hoping they will sell.